Australia at the 2024 Summer Olympics

 Australia competed at the 2024 Summer Olympics at Paris from 26 July to 11 August 2024.
 Australian athletes have appeared in every Summer Olympic Games of the modern era, alongside France, Great Britain, Greece, and Switzerland.
 As Brisbane will stage the 2032 Summer Olympics, Australia and the United States, the next nation to host the 2028 Summer Olympics in Los Angeles, marched before the homebound French team entering the Place du Trocadéro during the parade of nations segment of the opening ceremony.

-The Australian Olympic team left Paris with 53 medals winning 18 gold, marking the country's most successful Olympic campaign.
+The Australian Olympic team left Paris with 53 medals winning 18 gold, marking the country's most successful Olympic campaign in terms of gold medals, and the second most successful in terms of overall medals after Sydney 2000, where 58 medals were won.

 Administration

 Australia's final team consisted of 461 athletes (205 men and 256 women) competing in 33 sports, with Anna Meares selected as the chef de mission.

 On July 24, 2024, field hockey player Eddie Ockenden and slalom canoeist Jessica Fox were named as the flag-bearers to lead the country's opening ceremony.

 On August 10, sailor Matthew Wearn and swimmer Kaylee McKeown, both gold medalists in Paris, were named flag-bearers for the closing ceremony.